Code-Institute-Submissions/patterns_for_fashion/TESTING.md

 1. In the production mode images from the blog posts displayed only when debug was set to true.
     -   The problem was the way the images were rendered in blog.html and post_detail.html.
     -   I replaced the syntax {{ MEDIA_URL }}{{ post.image }} to {{ product.image.url }}
+1. The logo image displays enlarged and pixelated on FireFox browser when using for the .main-logo-link class fit-content value for the width property.
+    It is a known issue for FireFox browser for logo image display.
+    -   The problem was fixed by giving width 140px and height 100px values to the .main-logo-link class.

 # Known Bugs
 -   The footer was set to stay fixed to bottom on all pages by adding a top margin of 450px.
 When adding the fixed-bottom bootstrap property, for some reason
 I couldn't figure out, it hides the bottom content of the page.
--   The logo image displays enlarged and pixelated on FireFox browser.
-It is a known issue for FireFox browser for logo image display and none of the found solutions worked yet.

 <div align="right">
     <b><a href="#contents-testing">↥ Back To Top</a></b>